What Is an Encumbrance? A Guide for CRE Investors

 A basic title search shows recorded liens, easements, and restrictions.
 But hidden encumbrances, like unrecorded encroachments or historical overlays, require deeper investigation.

-This is especially true when evaluating land parcels, which may be affected by access easements, conservation agreements, or zoning overlays not visible in standard title reports.
+This is especially true when evaluating land for sale, which may be affected by access easements, conservation agreements, or zoning overlays not visible in standard title reports.

 And always secure title insurance.
 It's your last line of defense against claims that don't surface until after closing.

-Resolving liens, boundary issues, or title defects often adds six to 18 months to your holding period.
+Identifying unresolved encumbrances early is the most effective way to protect your return.
+Otherwise you could add six months to more than a year to your holding period.
 Even if the encumbrance stays in place, buyers will take longer to underwrite and negotiate around it.

 Encumbrance Impact Timeline

-Investor tip: Before acquisition, model two exit scenarios, one with the encumbrance removed, and one with it still in place.
+As part of your process of investing in commercial property, model two scenarios: one with the encumbrance removed, and one with it still in place.
 This forces you to build in time, legal cost, and buyer type flexibility up front.

 Frequently Asked Questions